Merchant Navy Welfare Board: Council

 The Board's Council (the directors) consists of trustees appointed by the ship owners or ship managers (via the UK Chamber of Shipping), the two UK maritime trade unions (Nautilus International and National Union of Rail, Maritime and Transport Workers), the maritime charity sector and also persons able to make a particular contribution to the work of the charity.

 Finance

-The Board's primary source of funding is from investment income.
-Whilst it does not proactively fundraise, it is always grateful for donations and legacies, which are used to enhance its work.
+The Board's primary source of funding is investment income.
+Whilst it does not proactively fundraise, it accepts donations and legacies, which are used to support its work.

 Principal activities

 Welfare support

-Welfare support is provided using the Board's unique and comprehensive knowledge of the UK maritime charity sector, together with a wide network of industry contacts.
-It aims to place those, from a seafaring background and their families, who are seeking practical or financial assistance, in touch with maritime charities and other organisations best able to help.
+Welfare support is provided using the Board's knowledge of the UK maritime charity sector, together with a network of industry contacts.
+It aims to place those from a seafaring background and their families who are seeking practical or financial assistance in touch with maritime charities and other organisations able to help.

-The Board also operates the Seafarer Support Helpline for the entire UK maritime charity sector - Merchant Navy, Royal Navy, Royal Marines and fishing fleet.
-This unique referral service is aimed at directing enquirers to maritime welfare organisations that are best suited to help in times of need.
+The Board also operates the Seafarer Support Helpline for the UK maritime charity sector, including the Merchant Navy, Royal Navy, Royal Marines and fishing fleet.
+This referral service is aimed at directing enquirers to maritime welfare organisations able to provide assistance.